brendt/stitcher.io/src/content/blog/2022-01-10-php-version-stats-january-2022.md

 <em class="center small">[All time evolution](/resources/img/blog/version-stats/2022-jan-02.svg)</em>

-Despite PHP 7.4 starting its downward trajectory, it's clear that it's still has a way to go.
+Despite PHP 7.4 starting its downward trajectory, it's clear that it still has a way to go.
 Let's hope we'll see a steeper decline in six months.

 ## Required versions